Best Two-Way Radios: No Cell Tower Needed

 Pros

-• JIS4 waterproof rating prevents damage from accidental splashing
+• JIS4 waterproof rating prevents damage from accidental splashes

 • Includes NOAA weather alerts, scanning through 10 channels

-• Broad range if used in a relatively open outdoor space
+• Broad range if used in relatively open spaces

 Cons

-• Radio license is required to operate these walkie-talkies
+• You need a radio licence to operate these walkie-talkies legally

 This is another two-way radio that you want to consider when you go hiking with your family and want to keep in touch with them.
 The radio covers a long range of 36 miles (perfect conditions, yada, yada).
 It has a whopping 142 DCS privacy codes and 124 channels.
 With this variety of channels, you can pick any and communicate with other users without restrictions.
 This Midland GMRS radio is splash-proof, meaning you can go camping with it on a rainy day without worrying about its functionality.

 This two-way radio also offers NOAA weather alerts and a scanning feature that will update you on the weather conditions when you are using the device in the wilderness.
 Since it covers a wider range, you must have a license to use this two-way radio in your area.
 The battery the manufacturer includes on this radio does not last long.
-Also, the radio may not be compatible with other brands of regular AA batteries.
+Also, each radio requires 4 AA batteries if you decide not to use the rechargeable packs.

 Pros